lapseudog/lapseudog.github.io/_posts/2020-03-23-deviation_plot.md

 *   To use the vlines
 *   To choose how the ticks should be placed.
 The ConciseDateFormatter was selected but if a more careful analysis is needed then another formatter and locator should be used.

-The resulting chart is shown below.
+The resulting chart is shown below:
 ![deviation plot](/assets/deviation-plot-01.png)